 In a 2017 study published in Occupational Medicine, researchers found that “rates of fatal, non-fatal injuries and self-reported work-related illness were higher in the waste and recycling sector than in [the work] industry as a whole.”

 Some of the most common illnesses for waste disposal workers include:

 - Extrinsic allergic alveolitis – A respiratory condition caused by the regular inhalation of organic dust, typically within a work setting.

 - Aspergillosis – A type of fungal infection caused by repeated exposure to the fungus Aspergillus, located in waste disposal settings

 - Occupational asthma – Asthma caused by the repeated inhalation of irritants such as toxic vapors, specks of dust, or gases

-- Abnormalities of lung function – There are a wide range of lung conditions that can cause abnormal functionality, such as diseases, viruses, irritations, and infections
+- Abnormalities of lung function – A wide range of lung conditions can cause abnormal functionality, such as diseases, viruses, irritations, and infections.

-- Lead poisoning and exposure to other heavy metals – Exposure to heavy metals, such as lead and mercury, have been linked to DNA damage and congenital disabilities
+- Lead poisoning and exposure to other heavy metals – Heavy metals, such as lead and mercury, have been linked to DNA damage and congenital disabilities.

-Unfortunately, protective respiratory gear for waste disposal workers isn’t enforced throughout the United States.
+Unfortunately, the United States doesn’t enforce protective respiratory gear for waste disposal workers.
 When the protective equipment is worn, it is typically very minimal.
-Industry professionals agree that the waste disposal sector still has much room for improvement when it comes to protecting workers from occupational hazards.
+Industry professionals agree that the waste disposal sector still has much room for improvement in protecting workers from occupational hazards.